Hokkien Mee 福建炒蝦麵 is admittedly one of my favourite local hawker food, and I know of people who enjoy dapaoing (takeaway) this dish.

 It is not that easy to find Hokkien Mee fried on charcoal fire anymore.

-Located at an inconspicuous coffeeshop at Geylang Lor 29, there is always a moderately long queue here, with fans waiting patiently in the heat for a plate of delicious Hokking Mee.
+Located at an inconspicuous coffeeshop at Geylang Lor 29, there is always a moderately long queue here, with fans waiting patiently in the heat for a plate of delicious Hokkien Mee.

-Note: The owner’s brother also has a stall called Geylang Lor 29, but this is located at East Coast.
-To prevent confusion, this stall’s name is changed.
+Note: The owner’s (Hock Siong) brother also has a stall called Geylang Lor 29 Hokkien Mee located at East Coast Road.
+To prevent confusion, this stall’s name is changed to “Swee Guan”.

-Most people go for the $5 option, with a plate with that edgy, smoky taste due to the use of the charcoal.
+A plate now starts at $6, but most people go for the $8 or $10 options – for a plate with that edgy, smoky taste due to the use of the charcoal.
 I would say it terms of wok-hei, portion, flavours, texture, this is quite balanced overall – difficult to fault.

 Certainly one of the best versions you can get in Singapore.